 In the UK, crowdfunding declined in 2020 as Covid-19 started to impact markets.
 However, while top-line numbers declined, more people invested in start-ups via crowdfunding platforms.
 Perhaps because more retail investors are spending more time at home and browsing start-ups on platforms.
 However, they may not be able to invest large sums due to limited net worth and job uncertainty.

-For more on this, see my article: Some colour on Crowdfunding.
+For more on this, see my article (P27 Blog): Some colour on Crowdfunding.